Conversation for Non-verifiable Learning: Self-Evolving LLMs through Meta-Evaluation: Method

 \subsection{\method{} Protocol: Learning from Conversations}

-The key insight is that multi-agent conversations naturally reveal which critiques are high quality.
-Consider what happens when an agent receives a helpful critique identifying a genuine flaw: that agent can revise their solution to fix the error, and the revised solution will receive higher ratings from the group.
-This improvement is both observable and measurable.
-If a critique enables the recipient to produce a better solution (as judged by peers), that critique likely identified a real problem.
-By tracking which critiques lead to improvements, we obtain a training signal for evaluation quality—solving the meta-evaluation problem without ground truth.
+The key insight is that multi-agent conversations naturally reveal critique quality: if a critique enables another agent to improve their solution (measured by higher peer ratings after revision), it likely identified a real issue.
 For each training query $q$, we instantiate $N$ agents from a single policy $\pi_\theta$.
 Each agent $i$ is assigned a distinct persona $P_i$ (e.g., ``rigorous analyst'', ``creative solver'', ``skeptical reviewer''; see Appendix~\ref{app:prompt}) to encourage diverse perspectives and reduce the chance of group collusion~\cite{wynn2025talk} (i.e., the tendency for group members to secretly cooperate for higher rewards).
 All agents share the same policy parameters $\theta$ but adopt different conversational roles.
-We design a four-round protocol:
+We design a four-round protocol as follows:

 \textbf{Round 0: Initial Proposals.} Each agent $i$ independently generates an initial solution $s_i^{\text{init}}$ to query $q$.

 \textbf{Round 1: Initial Evaluation and Critique.} After observing all initial solutions $\{s_j^{\text{init}}\}_{j=0}^{N-1}$, each agent $i$ produces: \begin{itemize}[leftmargin=*,itemsep=0pt,topsep=0pt] \item \textbf{Initial ranking} $\mathcal{R}_i^{\text{init}}$: A set of pairwise comparisons expressing preferences between solutions.
 For example, agent $i$ might state ``Agent 2's solution is better than Agent 0's'' and ``Agent 1's solution is better than Agent 2's''.
 We denote each comparison as a tuple $(a \succ b)$ indicating agent $a$'s solution is preferred over agent $b$'s.
 Crucially, agents do not see each other's rankings during this round, ensuring independent judgment. \item \textbf{Critiques} $\{c_{i \to k}\}_{k \in \mathcal{T}_i}$: textual critiques justifying the pairwise comparisons, where $\mathcal{T}_i$ denotes the set of agents mentioned in $\mathcal{R}_i^{\text{init}}$.
 Each critique $c_{i \to k}$ provides detailed reasoning for the comparisons involving agent $k$, identifying specific issues (e.g., logical errors, missing edge cases) or strengths in their solution. \end{itemize}